List of Mahdi claimants: Sixteenth century

 In 1509, the Banū Saʿdid, a family claiming ancestry from Muhammad and aided with the military support of the Shaziliyya, "the most powerful brotherhood in the region", took control of Sous.
 It leader, born Muhammad al-Mahdi, was proclaimed sovereign, and his followers "saw in him the realisation" of a famous hadith stating that "a descendant of the Prophet, bearing the same name, Muhammad, will come to restore justice on earth."
 The dynasty of Banū Saʿdid went on with the help of firearms to rule Morocco for most of the following century.

 Ahmed ibn Abi Mahalli

 Unsuccessfully challenging the Saʿdid dynasty was another figure making use of Mahdi title, Ahmed ibn Abi Mahalli (ابن أبي محلي); n (1559–1613).
-A Moroccan Imam and the Sufi leader, whoproclaimed himself Mahdi in 1610 after denouncing his Sufi master as an innovator and reviling the rulingSa'did dynasty for alleged religious laxness and failure to attack Western colonialists.
+A Moroccan Imam and the Sufi leader, who proclaimed himself Mahdi in 1610 after denouncing his Sufi master as an innovator and reviling the ruling Sa'did dynasty for alleged religious laxness and failure to attack Western colonialists.
 He took the city of Marrakesh in the south of Morocco, but after he was killed in combat in 1613 his followers saw "their faith in his invincibility disproven" and fled.
-His headwas severed and hung from the city ramparts until it disintegrated, but despite this graphic evidence "part of the population" in the region refused to accept his death and believed that he "had hidden himself from public view."
+His head was severed and hung from the city ramparts until it disintegrated, but despite this graphic evidence "part of the population" in the region refused to accept his death and believed that he "had hidden himself from public view."